hguzha/FHIR/docs/_1.1/02-installing/06-creating.md

 ## Defining the transaction timeout

 The timeout controls the transaction timeout used when the IBM FHIR Server cluster connects to the user defined database.
 This value is the maximum time allowed for transactions started on the server to complete.
 Any transaction must be complete before this timeout, or the transaction is rolled back.
 Specify a positive integer followed by a unit of time, which can be hours (h), minutes (m), or seconds (s).
 For example, specify 30 seconds as 30s.
 You can include multiple values in a single entry.
 For example, 1m30s is equivalent to 90 seconds.
+The time out value should not be smaller than 240 seconds.

 ## Deleting an instance